iwparry/tech201_cicd/ci_test.md

 1. This is my first webhook test! - Success
 2. Testing that my `app` works in the `dev` branch - Success
 3. Testing the automated merging of our `dev` and `main` branches if our jobs are successful. - Success
+4. Testing if the merge is successful, our main branch is sent to an EC2 Instance

 ### Webhook Testing
 We add a webhook to our Github repo settings so that any git push we make to that repo will trigger our job in Jenkins.